pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Advanced Learning Algorithms/module1.md

 In the first hidden layer, it may be neurons that are looking for very short lines or edges in the image

-In the second hidden layer, it may be neurons that might learn to group together lots of short lines or segments to look for parts faces
+In the second hidden layer, it may be neurons that might learn to group together lots of short lines or segments to look for face parts

 In the third hidden layer, it may be neurons that are aggregating different parts of faces to detect a face